 What Should You Use for Amazon Deal Analysis?

-I believe that Keepa is a single most helpful free deal analysis tool out there.
+I believe that Keepa is a single most helpful deal analysis tool out there.
+It may come with an expense now, but it's worth it.
 There’s a lot of functionality to it which sets it apart from CamelCamelCamel, and I’m pretty certain you won’t go back once you start using it.
 It may be a case of personal preference, but I can’t see how anyone that does online arbitrage on a serious scale can spend time using Camel over Keepa.

 Latest posts by Chiino (see all)